YuxiLing/yuxiling.github.io/_pages/about.md

 ## Recent News
+[16 Dec 2023] Our paper on data minimization is accepted by SANER 2024.

+[18 Jun 2023] I give a conference presentation at SIGMETRICS 2023.

 [9 Jan 2023] I become a Ph.D. student at NUS.

 [13 Oct 2022] I give my first on-site conference presentation at ASE 2022.